ch-shin/ch-shin.github.io/index.md

 - Work as alternative military service
 - KIDA is a government-funded organization that performs research on all aspects of Korean defense policy.
 As my personal project in KIDA, I did research about the medical application of AI in the policy level.
 It provided me a chance to ponder on the values of AI research and what it means for a specific technology to change the world in a macro perspective.

-### About me
-I also love collecting quotes.
-In this year, I read books and collect quotes on Stoicism, mainly written by Marcus Aurelius and Seneca.